(To read Part One, click here)

 I asked his forgiveness, anyway.
-I didn’t beg for it, just asked it.
-It didn’t matter that he hadn’t made his feelings clear back then.
-It mattered that he needed healing.
-Just like I did.
+It didn’t matter that he hadn’t made his feelings clear previously.
+It mattered that he needed healing, just like I did.
 And then he asked my forgiveness in return.
 It wasn’t movie-cute.
-We didn’t cry or laugh with joy.
+We didn’t cry or hug.
 But something was different.
 Something had changed.

 Somehow we were friends again.

 “Speaking the truth in love, we will in all things grow up into Christ himself” (Ephesians 4:15).
 Love is the balm that restores.
 We need to check our hearts—or better yet, let God check them for us—before we can exercise right judgment.
-So, if you can’t identify with your brother, don’t approach him (or her).
-But if, on the other hand, you’re ready to go to him in a spirit of true humility…
+So, if you can’t identify with your persecutor, don’t approach him (or her).
+But if and when you’re ready to go to him in a spirit of humility…

 Don’t you dare hold back!